 Keep in mind that while most thefts are non-violent in nature that could change quickly if you resist.
 If you do happen to be held up, by all means hand over whatever it is the thief wants and get away safely.

 Jamaica has one of the highest per capita murder rates in the world.
-These dangerous and deadly crimes are not isolated to locals - several tourists have lost their lives there in recent years so you should be especially careful to avoid risky areas and use common sense when visiting.
+This dangerous and deadly crime are not isolated to locals - occasionally tourists have lost their lives there in recent years.
+Talk to locals to find out where you should avoid.

-Sexual assault against female travelers is also an issue, so travelers should be aware of their surroundings.
+Sexual assault (particularly against female travelers) is also an issue, so travelers should be aware of their surroundings.
 If you plan to head out to enjoy a night out, don't walk alone and drink in moderation.
 Avoid leaving your drink unattended and don't accept drinks from strangers.
-Some of these reported assaults occurred within the confines of a resort, so women should be cautious at all times, regardless of where they are.
+Some of these reported assaults occurred within the confines of a resort, so be cautious at all times.

 Drug exportation is far more dangerous, and remains a huge business in Jamaica.

 Criminals have been known to smuggle drugs anyway they can, including through the use of unsuspecting tourists, so be very careful to keep your bags and belongings with you at all times.
 If you are caught with narcotics on you, even if you claim innocence, you could face jail time.

 The government has stepped in to help enhance security and crack down on crime, assigning special police to patrol by foot and bicycle.
-Unfortunately, the police are still somewhat understaffed and there have been some reports of police corruption, so the impact they have on thwarting criminal activity is minimal.
-Also, keep in mind that since tourism drops off somewhat during the hurricane season (September to November), police often use this time to take vacations, so law enforcement may be especially understaffed during this time.
+Unfortunately, the police are still somewhat understaffed and there have been some reports of police corruption, so the impact they have on curbing criminal activity is minimal.
+When tourism drops off somewhat during the hurricane season (September to November), police will often use this time to take vacations, so law enforcement may be especially understaffed during this time.

 Some areas in Kingston, Negril and Montego Bay are considered a higher risk of crime and violence.
 Caution should be taken if you choose to visit these areas, particularly when there is word of a possible protest as demonstrators often erect road blocks making travel in and out nearly impossible.